NitaiStudio/RikiAppStore/README.md

-🚀 RikiApp

-Open Android App & Game Store (Lightweight • Fast • Secure)

-RikiApp হলো একটি আধুনিক Android App & Game Store যেখানে ব্যবহারকারীরা সহজে অ্যাপ ও গেম ব্রাউজ, ডাউনলোড এবং আপডেট করতে পারে। এটি low-end device friendly, ad-light এবং privacy-focused।
+RikiApp is a modern Android App & Game Store that allows users to easily browse, download, and update apps and games.
+It is optimized for low-end devices, features a lightweight and fast interface, uses minimal ads, and is built with a strong focus on user privacy.

 ---